joaquincasares/zendesk_downloader/README.md

 Setup
 -----

+First install the requests package by running:

+    pip install requests

 Ensure your ~/.zendesk.cfg is already configured.
 You can use your API token information as found at https://support.datastax.com/settings/api.
 (You will need ZenDesk admin access to view this page.)